vesoft-inc/nebula-docs/docs-2.0/nebula-exchange/ex-ug-FAQ.md

 -c application.conf
 ```

+### Q: org.rocksdb.RocksDBException: While open a file for appending: /path/sst/1-xxx.sst: No such file or directory

+Solution:

+1. Check if `/path` exists.
+If not, or if the path is set incorrectly, create or correct it.
+2. Check if Spark's current user on each machine has the operation permission on `/path`.
+If not, grant the permission.

 ## Configuration

-### Which configuration fields will affect import performance?
+### Q: Which configuration fields will affect import performance?

 - batch: The number of data contained in each nGQL statement sent to the Nebula Graph service.